 “If I could tell the story in words, I wouldn’t need to lug around a camera.” – Lewis Wickes Hine

-Cassel is co-editor of Diaries of an Unfinished Revolution: Voices from Tunis to Damascus (Penguin, 2013), a collection of essays on the 2011 uprisings by writers from across the Arab world.
-In 2006 he co-founded Picture Balata, a media school for youth from Balata refugee camp in the West Bank.
+From 2007-2011, Cassel lived in Beirut, Lebanon where he was a freelance journalist and photographer.
+In 2006, he co-founded Picture Balata, a media school for youth from Balata refugee camp in the West Bank.
 He interned with VII photo agency in Paris in 2005 and was one of 100 emerging photographers selected to attend the Eddie Adams Workshop in 2006.

 In addition to his native English, Cassel is also fluent in Arabic.
 His work has been published by VICE News, Al Jazeera English, AJ+, The New Yorker, BBC, The New York Times, Arte, The Guardian, NBC News and numerous other outlets.

 I'm always happy to hear from people with ideas for stories, collaborative projects, or who want to offer feedback about any of my work.
 Please feel free to get in touch: